Skip navigation

 What is it used for?

 Pulse oximetry is used to check your blood oxygen level.
-The test may be done in a provider's office, clinic, hospital, or even your own home.
-An at-home pulse oximeter may be useful if you have a serious and/or chronic lung disease.
+The test may be done in your health care provider's office, a clinic, a hospital, or even your home.
+An at-home pulse oximeter may be helpful if you have a serious and/or chronic lung disease.

 Why do I need pulse oximetry?

-Your provider may give you a pulse-oximetry test as part of a routine checkup, or if you:
+Your provider may give you a pulse-oximetry test as part of a routine checkup.
+You may also get the test if you:

-• Have a condition that affects lung function.
-These include chronic obstructive pulmonary disease (COPD), lung cancer, heart failure, and COVID-19.
+• Have a condition that affects your lung function.
+These can include chronic obstructive pulmonary disease (COPD), lung cancer, heart failure, asthma, and COVID-19.

 • Are taking medicine to treat lung disease.
 The test can show how well the medicine is working.